yarisvt/tyk-docs/tyk-docs/content/troubleshooting/tyk-dashboard/not-found-error-developer-portal.md

 ### Solution

-You should make sure that your portal has been configured to use the correct domain name in `tyk_analytics.conf`.
-Once this change has been made you may need to restart the process so as to avoid having to reconfigure the Gateway as well.
+You should make sure that your portal has been configured to use the correct domain name in your `tyk_analytics.conf`.
+Once this change has been made you may need to restart the Dashboard process so as to avoid having to reconfigure the Gateway as well.

-You should also look at the [portal tutorial](/docs/try-out-tyk/tutorials/create-portal-entry/) for creating an API and publishing to your Portal.
+You should also look at the [portal tutorial](/docs/getting-started/tutorials/create-portal-entry/) for creating an API and publishing it to your Portal.